Uehwan/3-D-Scene-Graph/README.md

 This is our implementation of **Multi-level Scene Description Network** in [Scene Graph Generation from Objects, Phrases and Region Captions](http://cvboy.com/pdf/iccv2017_msdn.pdf).
 The project is based on PyTorch version of [faster R-CNN](https://github.com/longcw/faster_rcnn_pytorch).
-*(Update: model links have been updated.
-Sorry for the inconvenience.)*

 ## Progress